Synergy CU Preloader 80X80

 • Be wary of unexpected emails or messages, especially those urging immediate action or containing links.

-• Avoid clicking on links or downloading attachments from unknown sources.
+• Avoid clicking on links to websites or downloading attachments from unknown sources.

 Verify Communications

 • Verify the legitimacy of any communication, especially if it involves clicking on links or sharing sensitive information.
+Go directly to a website by typing the address yourself.

 Spread Awareness